Entries Tagged 'remodeling' ↓

 Kitchens that are larger, open and multi-functional are here to stay according to industry experts.
 A generation ago, the kitchen was the room where mom cooked meals alone.
 Now it’s the “centre of the home,” filled with family and friends.

-Instead of pricey fads like glass countertops and large-sized microwaves, look at these few kitchen design ideas that will be worth the time and money.
+Instead of pricey fads like glass countertops and large-sized microwaves, look at these few kitchen design ideas for your next kitchen remodeling project that will be worth the time and money.
+You might also want to consider looking at White Quartz for sale for your countertops to have an elegant kitchen feels.

 A quick prep area with a small sink, cutting board and microwave or a larger sink in the island helps with gourmet cooking.
 Mixed and matched cabinet finishes, exotic woods, jewelry-like hardware and display areas that show off glass collections give the kitchen an eclectic look.
 Wrap-around desks that extend into the family room provide more space.
 Cabinet storage for pull-down spice racks and buffet storage for beverage centers make the kitchen run more efficiently.
 And that’s a goal worth investing in.